KU-HEQ/Quantum-GDSDesign/README.md

 $ conda install scipy
 ```

-For Mac users, you can also use the environment.yml to setup the environment
+You can also use the environment.yml to setup the environment

 ```
 $ conda env create -f environment.yml
 ```

+## Features

+- Supports JJs (manhattan & dolan), entanglement, DC lines, purcell filters
+- Place chip designs in grids while sweeping any variable defined in yaml files
+- Produce gds and yaml files, which can be directly passed to qiskit-metal (designs compatible with qiskit-metal are summarized in [templates](#templates))

 ## How to make your own design?
----

 - Basics
   - Make a jupyter notebook and use predefined [templates](#templates) to make your own chip design.